Smart Farming vs. Precision Agriculture: Differences, Benefits, and AI-driven Innovations

 Smart Farming

 • Collect, process, and analyze agri-data from multiple sources for data-driven farming: Cropin’s digital agriculture platform uses satellite monitoring and weather data, information that field staff collects from farmers, and data from IoT devices, too.
-These data points are stored in the cloud for easy access anytime and from anywhere.
-The farm management software then analyses these data points and delivers actionable insights that guide decision-making processes for enterprises.
+These data points are stored in the cloud for easy access anytime and anywhere.
+Cropin's farm management software, Cropin Grow, excels in this task, while Cropin Intelligence leverages advanced algorithms to analyze these data points and deliver actionable insights that guide decision-making processes for enterprises.

 • Automate processes to reduce human effort, cut costs, and increase efficiency: One of the primary goals of smart farming is to achieve maximum utilization of human labor, and it does so by automating repetitive tasks.
-SmartFarm allows users to configure agronomic advisories, activity plans, and the package of practices for each crop variety and set up notifications for field agents.
-SmartFarm also automatically backs up the data field staff capture in the mobile app to eliminate paperwork and increase productivity.
+Cropin Grow allows users to configure agronomic advisories, activity plans, and the package of practices for each crop variety and set up notifications for field agents.
+It also automatically creates a backup of the data field that staff captures in the mobile app to eliminate paperwork, ease recovery, and increase productivity.

-• Monitor operations remotely and ensure high productivity: Cropin’s SmartFarm uses satellite monitoring data from IoT devices to track plot performance continuously.
-It also pushes alerts to field staff to guide farmers with any possible risk of pests, diseases, or unfavorable weather conditions.
-Accordingly, they can cater to these issues at the earliest to ensure quality yield and minimal losses.
+• Monitor operations remotely and ensure high productivity: Cropin uses satellite monitoring data from IoT devices to track plot performance continuously.
+The app Cropin Connect on the Cropin platform pushes alerts to field staff to guide farmers with any possible risk of pests, diseases, or unfavorable weather conditions.
+Accordingly, they can address these issues immediately to ensure quality yield and minimal losses.

 Precision Farming

-• Optimize resource usage to decrease wastage, reduce costs, and farm sustainably: The satellite monitoring via SmartFarm can also help farmers receive advisories on the correct utilization of water, nutrients, and crop protection products.
-It can help them cut down on resource wastage and unnecessary costs and aid in better management on the whole.
-Additionally, farming companies can get weather predictions before seeding and harvesting to determine the perfect time for both.
+• Optimize resource usage to decrease wastage, reduce costs, and farm sustainably: The satellite monitoring by Cropin can also help farmers with advisories on optimizing the utilization of water, nutrients, and crop protection products.
+It can help them cut down on resource wastage and unnecessary costs and aid in better management.
+Additionally, agricultural companies can get weather predictions before seeding and harvesting to determine the perfect time for both.

-• Reduce the environmental impact of agricultural activities: Sustainability and precision agriculture go hand-in-hand.
-The implementation of digital solutions is only a way to further align with the eco-friendly narrative.
-Inch-perfect application of fertilizers, pesticides, and insecticides can prevent soil and water pollution due to chemical run-offs.
+• Reduce the environmental impact of agricultural activities: Sustainability and precision agriculture go hand in hand.
+Implementing digital solutions is only a way to further align with the eco-friendly narrative.
+Inch-perfect application of fertilizers, pesticides, and insecticides can prevent soil and water pollution due to chemical runoffs.
 Advisories on effective irrigation cycles and soil conservation techniques can also prevent the unnecessary depletion of these natural resources.

 Recommended resources for you